taikaa/ca_extend/README.md

 ```

 If, and only if, the `notAfter` date printed has already passed, then the primary Puppet server certificate has expired and must be cleaned up before the CA can be regenerated.
 This can be accomplished by passing `regen_primary_cert=true` to the `ca_extend::extend_ca_cert` plan.

+> Note: This plan will also run the `ca_extend::check_crl_cert` task and if the crl is expired, will automatically resolve the issue by running the `ca_extend::crl_truncate` task.

 ```bash
 bolt plan run ca_extend::extend_ca_cert regen_primary_cert=true --targets <primary_fqdn> compilers=<comma_separated_compiler_fqdns> --run-as root